 The camera pans down as she leans down to kiss Barry.

 Kubrick's original screenplay introduces the Bradys, and Nora, with shots of a picnic, the rundown estate, and "Dorothy" (Nora) suggested as applying her charms liberally as she is caught in numerous shots speaking with different men and boys and Barry fighting at least one of them.
-We then have a scene in which during a chase in the woods, "Dorothy" involving Barry in the game of the ribbon, which involves not only her bodice but Barry searching her legs and armpits.
+We then have a scene in which, during a chase in the woods, "Dorothy" involves Barry in the game of the ribbon, during which he searches not only her bodice but her legs and armpits.

 There is no such event in Thackery's book, and Nora is not the same as depicted in the movie, at least not physically.